natemoo93/whatiiif/README.md

 # whatiiif

 Create shareable deep links to highlighted regions inside digitized primary sources.
-Paste a page URL from a supported library, archive, or museum (or a direct IIIF manifest URL), drag a box over the part you care about, and get back a permanent link, an embeddable iframe, or an IIIF Content State token that points precisely at that region.
+Paste a page URL from a supported library, archive, or museum (or a direct IIIF manifest URL), drag a box over the part you care about, and get back a permanent link, an embeddable iframe, or a IIIF Content State token that points precisely at that region.

 Live at [whatiiif.com](https://whatiiif.com).
 Works with any IIIF Presentation API 2 or 3 source.